Colorado River Compact: Provisions

 In addition to this, 1.5 e6acre.ft/year of Colorado River water is allocated to Mexico, pursuant to the treaty relating to the use of waters of the Colorado and Tijuana rivers and of the Rio Grande, signed February 3, 1944, and its supplementary protocol signed November 14, 1944.
 Also, the lower basin can get an additional 1.1 e6acre.ft/year in surplus conditions.

 The 1922 Colorado River Compact was the fruit of several years of negotiations among the states.
 The seven states had previously formed the League of the Southwest in 1917 to promote development along the river.
 In 1921, Congress authorized the states to enter into a compact for allocation of the river resources.
 The agreement, also known as the Santa Fe Compact, was approved by Congress in 1922, the same year it was signed by the delegates who negotiated the agreement.
 The agreement was subject to the ratification of the seven states.
 Six states ratified the agreement by the end of January 1923.
 Arizona did not sign until 1944.

-The Compact determined that the water would be shared equally among the upper and lower basin.
-Prior to the Compact, the name of the river was standardized along its length.
-Previously the portion of the river upstream from its confluence with the Green River had been known locally as the "Grand River".
-The change was opposed by many local residents in Utah and Colorado, and the new name was enforced locally by acts of the state legislatures in both states in the early 1920s.
-One of the major ongoing concerns since the 1920s was the expanding population, which increased the demand for water, particularly in California.
-In more recent years, mainly because of Las Vegas, Nevada has been looking for more use of the Colorado River.
+The compact determined that the water would be shared equally among the upper and lower basins.
+Before the compact, the river's name was standardized along its length.
+Previously, the portion of the river upstream from its confluence with the Green River had been known locally as the "Grand River".
+Many residents in Utah and Colorado opposed the change, and the new name was enforced locally by state legislatures in both states in the early 1920s.
+One of the major ongoing concerns since the 1920s has been the expanding population, which increased the water demand, particularly in California.
+In recent years, mainly because of Las Vegas, Nevada, has been seeking greater use of the Colorado River.

-The Compact did not address a number of issues, including Indian or Mexican water rights, or how evaporation would be shared among the basins.
-Later studies of flow found that the Compact apportioned more water than would be reliably delivered at the boundary between the two basins.
+The compact did not address many issues, including Indian or Mexican water rights or how evaporation would be shared among the basins.
+Later studies of flow found that the compact apportioned more water than would be reliably delivered at the boundary between the two basins.
 The Compact allowed use of surplus flows by downstream states, but did not provide clear rules addressing shortages.

-The Compact was controversial at the time.
-During the Compact negotiations, Governor-elect Hunt laid out his determination to protect Arizona's rights to irrigate her lands and obtain a portion of the electrical power revenue that would be generated by future dams.
-There was also fear that the surplus water would be usurped by Mexico, as treaty rights had not yet been defined and agricultural development of the Mexican delta was underway.
-As a result of these concerns and others, the 1923 Arizona legislature refused to ratify the Compact.
+The compact was controversial at the time.
+During the Compact negotiations, Governor-elect Hunt laid out his determination to protect Arizona's rights to irrigate its lands and to obtain a portion of the electrical power revenue generated by future dams.
+There was also fear that Mexico would usurp the surplus water, as treaty rights had not yet been defined, and agricultural development of the Mexican delta was underway.
+As a result of these concerns and others, the 1923 Arizona legislature refused to ratify the compact.